I am running my sessions on the Skywatcher EQ8 mount since 2 years. It replaced a good NEQ6 mount (old style).

 If you have a bad back, hernia’s or whatever, my advice would be that this mount can only be used on a permanent pier.

 The Declination axis – in my specific case – has some backlash.
-And it’s not that easy to adjust to perfection.
 This site has a good description on how to tackle adjustment of the dec axis:

 This is a heavy-duty weight-carrying mount that is very sturdy.